 - Overseeing the financial performance of the organisation

-To support great governance the diocese offers a comprehensive range of training and support, we also convene governor, trustee and clerking networks, and conduct reviews of governance.
+To support great governance the diocese offers a range of training and support, we also convene governor, trustee and governance officer networks, and conduct reviews of governance.

 If you would like to know more about school governance, then get in touch, we look forward to hearing from you.